elementor/elementor-developers-docs/src/getting-started/extending-elementor.md

 # Extending Elementor

-Elementor addon is a basically a WordPress Plugin that adds functionality to Elementor.
+Elementor Addon is a basically a WordPress plugin that adds functionality to Elementor.
 Before you go about creating an Elementor addon you need to have a background in creating WordPress plugins.

 ## WordPress Plugin